ForkIt369/DUSA_iDAO/regret_roulette.md

 ### Artistic and Cultural Sub-iDAO

-An "Artistic and Cultural Sub-iDAO" could structure its iSpins with:
+An "Artistic and Cultural Sub-iDAO" could structure its $REGRET Roulette with:

 - **Themed Rewards**: Artistic and culturally relevant NFTs for community milestones
 - **Incentive Structure**: Speculative token incentives based on cultural impact and community recognition